-GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough of understanding nutrition. food provenance and the working characteristics of food materials.
-At its heart, this qualification focuses nurturing students' practical cookery gives skills to them strong understanding of nutrition.
+GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition. food and the working provenance characteristics of food materials.
+At its heart, this qualification focuses nurturing students' practical cookery skills to gives them strong understanding of nutrition.